We’re fostering health literacy and health equity

 - Are at reduced risk for preterm birth and having a baby with low birthweight or small for gestational age (Ickovics, Earnshaw, Lewis, Kershaw, Magriples, Stasko et al., 2016)

-- Have babies who spend fewer days in a newborn intensive care unit (NICU) (Ickovics, Kershaw, Westdahl, Magriples, Massey, Reynolds et al., 2007)
+- Have babies who spend fewer days in a neonatal intensive care unit (NICU) (Ickovics, Kershaw, Westdahl, Magriples, Massey, Reynolds et al., 2007)

 - Have higher breastfeeding initiation and duration (Ickovics et al., 2007)